 Due to its broad nature, there’s no fixed career plan template or format.
 However, we have provided a sample career plan template, that you can use to create a SMART plan.

-Below you would find useful tips and points that’ll enable you to write a feasible career plan:
+Below you will find useful tips and points that’ll enable you to write a feasible career plan:

 8 Steps to Create a Career Plan